joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 	Show object type (i.e. primitive, group etc) in object properties window Cut all faces and vertices of object below a moveable horizontal plane Subdivide
-	Basic dimensioning Ctrl +right click on two seperate object points to display the distacnce between them Detect if named smartcard is inserted while the slicing window is open
+	Basic dimensioning Ctrl +right click on two seperate object points to display the distance between them Detect if a named smartcard is inserted while the slicing window is open and enable the copy to sd card button Delete part from the parts library

 Fixed
 	Prevent preset names being loaded twice in flexipathcontrol Somehow lost ability to rename file in solution.
 Fixed.
+	Stop shaped Wing using general platelet preset path strings

 Changed
-	Default slice Z Seam type to random
 	Make "Paste At" preserve the relative positions if there are multiple objects in the clipboard Make "Paste" offer to replace object if a single one is selected as the target Make Symbol use a simpler/faster algorithm and scale Delete key now does delete, not cut
 	Deleted the commands folder from the templates.
-	Switch from CuraEngine 4 to CuraEngine 5 for integrated slicing
+	Switch from CuraEngine 4 to CuraEngine 5 for integrated slicing Default slice Z Seam type to random
+	Allow Vase loft to use preset path strings

 v1.0.4
 ===========